ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 The summary lists each layer of the network sequentially, including:

-* The Flatten layer, which reshapes the 28x28 input images into a 784-element vector.
+* The flatten layer, which reshapes the 28x28 input images into a 784-element vector.
-* The Linear layers with 96 and 256 nodes, respectively, along with the activation functions (Tanh and Sigmoid) applied after each linear transformation.
+* The linear layers with 96 and 256 nodes, respectively, along with the activation functions (Tanh and Sigmoid) applied after each linear transformation.
-* The Dropout layers that randomly-deactivate 20% of the neurons in the respective layers.
+* The dropout layers that randomly-deactivate 20% of the neurons in the respective layers.
-* The final Linear layer with 10 nodes, corresponding to the output probabilities for the 10 digit classes, followed by the Softmax function.
+* The final linear layer with 10 nodes, corresponding to the output probabilities for the 10 digit classes, followed by the softmax function.

 2. Input and Output Shapes

 For each layer, the summary shows the shape of the input and output tensors, helping to trace how the data flows through the network.
-For example, the input shape starts as (1, 28, 28) for the image, which gets flattened to (1, 784) after the Flatten layer.
+For example, the input shape starts as (1, 28, 28) for the image, which gets flattened to (1, 784) after the flatten layer.

 3. The summary